TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 1/1 Thessalonians 1.9.md

 ---

-For they themselves report concerning us what manner of entering in we had unto you; and how ye turned unto God from idols, to serve a living and true God,
+For they themselves report concerning us what kind of a reception we had from you; and how you turned to God from idols, to serve a living and true God,